SAP-samples/btp-developer-guide-cap/documentation/saas/cep/3-prepare-for-cf.md

 # Prepare for Deployment in the SAP BTP, Cloud Foundry Runtime

-## Update the MTA File with Multitenancy Configuration
+## Update the MTA File With Multitenancy Configuration

 To deploy a multitenant application and access it in the subscriber subaccount through SAP Build Work Zone, there is a need to update the MTA configuration for design time and runtime configurations.
 In the `mta.yaml` file, update the following configurations: